 TIP: Remember that although you may be having a strong reaction to what happened, it’s important to focus on the feelings and reactions of the victim/survivor rather than your own.
 Try not to outwardly judge or confront the abuser, as it may make the situation worse or more dangerous for the victim, and could put you in danger too.

 Offer options by letting them know free, confidential resources are available and that you are here to support them in whatever choices they make.
 Offer to let them use your phone or computer to look up local resources or contact someone that can help them and any children involved.
 See international domestic and sexual violence resources here.
 (Link to library)

 Your friend tells you that he/she thinks they were raped.
 What do you do?

-The support survivors of sexual assault receive from the people they love and trust can be invaluable to their ability to cope with and heal from sexual assault.
+The support survivors of sexual violence receive from the people they love and trust can be invaluable to their ability to cope with and heal from sexual violence.
 The following are some helpful suggestions from the Rape Crisis Center.